HikingGears tipsTips for beginners Practice TipsFamily, babies & childrenSnow & cold weather Where to go ?Hiking responsiblyNature Explore

 For all types of hikes the comfort of the grip is the third selection criteria, beyond the material, and it is recommended you pay attention to the shape of the handle.

 For occasional use, a straight shape is all you need.
 On the other hand, for regular to intensive use, the comfort of a "moulded" shape, with lower hand support and index finger support, can’t be beaten in the long run.

-In addition to the main grip, poles for intermediate and advanced hikers offer additional grip areas.
+In addition to the main handle, poles for intermediate and advanced hikers offer additional grip areas.
 The grip (foam sleeve under the handle) is very useful for positioning your hand in climbs and on slopes.
-A knob also lets you alternate the grip by grabbing the pole from above, especially when going uphill and downhill.
-I strongly encourage regular users to give it a try.
+A knob also lets you alternate the grip by grabbing the pole from above, especially when on the climb and downhill.